Ingest and Retrieve Data on Managed Weaviateprivate

 Insert in Batches

 For ingest beyond a handful of objects, use the batch endpoint.
-The embedding round trip and the request overhead happen once per batch instead of once per object.
+Embedding requests and HTTP overhead occur once per batch instead of once per object.

 curl -X POST "https://$WEAVIATE_URL/v1/batch/objects" \